 Article 1: Name

-The name of the Association shall be the ‘Manor Hall Association’ hereinafter called the “Association”.
+The name of the organisation will be the ‘Manor Hall Association’ hereinafter called ‘the Association’.

 Article 2: Statement of Purpose